andye456/RandomRooms/README.md

 ### Objects

 #### Room
-This is a class that creates a room with a certain number of exits.
+This is a class that defines a room with a certain number of exits.

+The exits are defined as a binary number as follows:

+    N = 1000
+    E = 0100
+    S = 0010
+    W = 0001

-The exits are a combination of N,E,S,W and are created according to the above rules.
+The exits are created according to the rules described in the section *"Procedural generation of environment"*.

-The room is given a name and an "item" for the user to see.
+    Attributes:
+    name: chosen at random from a dictionary
+    description: chosen at random from the same dictionary
+    N: 1 or 0 to indicate whether the room has an exit this way
+    S: ditto
+    E: ditto
+    W: ditto
+    N_weight: The number of times this door has been used
+    S_weight: ditto
+    E_weight: ditto
+    W_weight: ditto
+    door_weights: a dictionary of the above values, e.g. {'N':1, 'E':0.
+'S':1, 'W': 1}
+    visits: The number of times this room has been visited
+    from_door: decimal 1-15 to indicate which door you've come from
+    room_code_bin: 0000 to 1111 to indicate the doors
+    room_code_int: decimal representation of the above.

 #### RoomMatrix
 This class stores the rooms with their location in the grid.
 The start - the first room - is always created at 0,0, this is x=0,y=0.

-Going North y=y-1, south y=y+1
-West x=x-1, East x=x+1
+Going North y=y-1, south y=y+1, West x=x-1, East x=x+1

 This class also contains a utility method to print out an ascii representation of the current room matrix.

 This method also dumps the RoomMatrix to a binary data file using the python library pickle.
+This means that the whole room matrix can be used and represented by any front end engine.
+In this example RoomFinderHtml.py is used to render the matrix as a set of rooms that can be explored either manually or by an algorithm.

 #### RoomUtils
 Utility functions for room generation or navigation

 #### RandomRooms
 This is the main class and creates rooms and adds them to the Room Matrix.
 This is also where you assign the rules engine to generate the rooms.

 #### RoomFinder
 This prints out a crude map of the current rooms